fafalone/WinDevLib/README.md

 -Added IListViewVista interface (Vista-only version of IListView)

--Bug fix: `SFGAO_GHOSTED` incorrectly defined causing bitwise operation sign issues.
+-Bug fix: Numerous enum values defined incorrectly as &H8000, causing sign issues in bitwise operations and downstream issues from that,

 ---